 The unlimited subtle soma (central channel, aura, chakas, prana/chi energy, nadis, etc.) wraps around, clothes and is the garment of our ‘temple’- the limited dense physical body (bones, muscles, blood, organs, etc.).
 The former is eternal and evolves; the latter dies and dissolves.

 This “Hidden Word” from the Baha’i Revelation, in which the Creator speaks to mankind, suggests to us that a key to immortality and transcending the endless, painful beginnings & endings of impermanence is to embody the reality of unity and oneness – in the integration of our whole essence & being (body, emotion, perception, mind, spirit) and then, of course, in deep connection with others through relationship (the master teacher).

 My eternity is My creation, I have created it for thee.
 Make it the garment of thy temple.
 My unity is my handiwork; I have wrought it for thee; clothe thyself therewith, that thou mayest be to all eternity the revelation of My everlasting being.”

-For those interested in exploring this ‘matter’ – will be offering a 5-day Deep Summer Retreat on Georgian Bay Aug.
-16-20 assisted by Cheryl Crosby who studied for many years with Chogyam Trungpa, founder of Naropa University.
-Meditation, gentle yoga, Hakomi, Authentic Voice, simple flamenco singing, Bruce Trail hiking, sandy beaches and a nearby pow-wow all in Ontario’s sweetest village in the loving embrace of gorgeous Mother Nature.
-Message me for info.
+For those interested in exploring this “tender matter” – a 5-day Deep Summer Retreat will be offered on Georgian Bay, Aug.
+16-20, assisted by Cheryl Crosby (meditation) who studied for many years with Chogyam Trungpa, founder of Naropa University.
+Also tender kundalini yoga with Sat Dharam Kaur.
+Also Hakomi, Authentic Voice, simple flamenco singing, Bruce Trail hiking, sandy beaches and a nearby pow-wow – all in Ontario’s sweetest village in the loving embrace of gorgeous Mother Nature.
+Info & register: here